They say…

 However producing such a book from scratch in a very short time frame while also holding down a full time job has proved something of a challenge.
 I negotiated a four week sabbatical from my day job, but that hasn’t been enough to complete the work, so I’ve been working on the book in my spare time too.
 I’ve pretty much worked every waking hour not taken up with the necessities of life every day between early November and early March, cancelling all but the most pressing existing commitments.

 Extensive research accounted for much of the time.
-It may shock you to discover that some writers compile of this kind exclusively by telephone and internet.
+It may shock you to discover that some writers compile books of this kind exclusively by telephone and internet.
 I felt I owed it to my readers to visit everywhere that was included, even places I was familiar with, just to remind me.
 Between 13 November and 8 February I visited practically every place on my original shortlist of 297, of which just over 250 have ended up in the book.
-It sounds like a riproaring pub crawl, but consider visiting 21 in a 14-hour day with no more than a few sips of a half in any of them and you might take a different view.
+It sounds like a riproaring pub crawl, but consider visiting 21 pubs in a 14-hour day with no more than a few sips of a half in any of them and you might take a different view.
 More time was spent travelling than in the pubs themselves — by every mode other than my own car, including bus, tube, train, tram, Boris bike and, just once, a taxi to extricate me from the rural extremities of the London of Bromley.
 I’m grateful for being a keen and fast walker as this provided the most convenient mode for most of the trips.
 Of course there are worse jobs, but it’s certainly hard work!

 While exhausting, it’s also been a fascinating and rewarding process.
 For all the gloom that seems to dominate parts of the industry, it’s great to see so many licensees doing well by being imaginative, enthusiastic and community focused as well as making the best of their beer offer.
-It’s also really encouraging to see a notably younger and very savvy crowd out enjoying fine beer in new and bars like Cask, the Dean Swift, the Euston Tap, the Jolly Butchers, Mason & Taylor and the awesome Arms.
+It’s also really encouraging to see a notably younger and very savvy crowd out enjoying fine beer in new pubs and bars like Cask, the Dean Swift, the Euston Tap, the Jolly Butchers, Mason & Taylor and the awesome Arms.

 As the publication date approaches, I’ll be giving the book more exposure on this site.
 Inevitably a book like this goes out of date immediately the last word is written so after publication I aim to post updates on these pages.

-Meanwhile, I’ll be back to some of those myself for more than just a sip of a half!
+Meanwhile, I’ll be back to some of those pubs myself for more than just a sip of a half!

 Keep track of the latest news on the London page.